-The alternator rotor is supported by a bearing at the non-drive end (NDE) and at the drive end (DE).
+The alternator rotor is supported by a bearing at the non-drive end (NDE) and by either a bearing or a coupling to the prime mover at the drive end (DE).

-- Lubricate each re-greasable bearing according to the recommended service schedule with the correct quantity and type of grease, also shown on a label fitted at the grease nipple. - Inspect each sealed bearing according to the recommended service schedule.
-Seek advice from CGT if grease has leaked out of the bearing, notifying the bearing type and quantity leaked.
+• Lubricate each re-greasable bearing according to the recommended service schedule with the correct quantity and type of grease, also shown on a label fitted at the grease nipple.